GiordanoPagano/ComputerVisionProject/README.md

 Here there is the paper: arXiv:2005.12872v3 [cs.CV] 28 May 2020

 # How to use
-The code is on a "ipynb" file, so it can be uploaded on a CoLab session and then each cell can been run sequentially.
+The code is a "ipynb" file, so it can be uploaded on a CoLab session and then each cell can been run sequentially.

 # Comments
 Since the training of a transformer require a lot of computational resources, the free version of CoLab will shut down the running session while training.